Penarth: Sea shore

-Penarth lies 4 mile southwest of Cardiff by road and has a road infrastructure that has been much improved in recent years, together with a traditional rail link.
+Penarth lies 4 mi southwest of Cardiff by road and has a road infrastructure that has been much improved in recent years, together with a traditional rail link.
 The Cardiff Bay Barrage between Penarth Head and Grangetown was completed in 1999 and came into operation shortly afterwards.
 The impounding of the River Taff and River Ely has created 220.35 ha of freshwater lake in the Cardiff Bay.
 The promised pedestrian and cyclist short cut to Cardiff across the barrage finally opened to the public on Friday 27 June 2008, after numerous postponements.

-An imaginary line drawn between Lavernock Point, just 2 mile southwest of Penarth and Sand Point, Somerset marks the lower limit of the Severn Estuary and the start of the Bristol Channel, hence Penarth is technically deemed to be in the Severn Estuary and not on the Bristol Channel.
-Because of the extreme tidal range there are very strong currents or rips close inshore, with speeds that exceed 7 knot, for several hours at each tide.
+An imaginary line drawn between Lavernock Point, just 2 mi southwest of Penarth and Sand Point, Somerset marks the lower limit of the Severn Estuary and the start of the Bristol Channel, hence Penarth is technically deemed to be in the Severn Estuary and not on the Bristol Channel.
+Because of the extreme tidal range there are very strong currents or rips close inshore, with speeds that exceed 7 kn, for several hours at each tide.
 The rise and fall of the tides at Penarth are the second highest recorded anywhere in the world and on occasions when certain moon phases coincide with the spring and autumn equinoxes the sea level can overspill the esplanade wall and flood the roadway, particularly if in conjunction with a high wind.